RevaHQ/blog/content/posts/ai-product-development-lifecycle.md

 ## Ship with confidence

 The shift towards LLMs being core to products rather than just a feature means teams need to adapt how they approach testing and measuring.
-As LLMs continue to evolve, and new ones emerge, having systematic backtesting infrastructure isn't just nice to have - it's a crucial part of the development lifecycle.
+As LLMs continue to evolve, and new ones emerge, having systematic backtesting infrastructure isn't just nice to have - it's a crucial part of the development lifecycle:
-* Engineers can iterate faster, with confidence
+* Engineers can iterate faster, with confidence.
-* Product teams are making data-driven decisions about changes beyond vibes
+* Product teams are making data-driven decisions about changes beyond vibes.
-* ML teams can focus on improvements rather than reviewing spreadsheets
+* ML engineers can focus on improvements rather than reviewing spreadsheets.
-* Business leaders can clearly see the impact of changes and therefore the true ROI
+* Business leaders can clearly see the impact of changes and therefore the true ROI.

-We’ve seen firsthand teams shift from a mindset of **“we think this will work”** to **“we know this works!”**
+We’ve seen firsthand teams shift from a mindset of **“we think this will work”** to **“we know this will work!”**